-Having travel through every country in Africa, Rwanda is a gem and representation of what a functional country could look like if run well.
-Most African nations have immense wealth and resources which it’s corrupt leaders’ pocket or squander.
+Having travel through almost every country in Africa, on what was my 6-7th time on the continent, I finally visited Rwanda.
+I had been “saving” this country and was hoping to travel there with my family.
+What I found while visiting Rwanda was a gem of a country … and represented what a functional country could look like if it were lead and run well.
+Most African nations have immense wealth and resources which its corrupt leaders’ pocket or squander.
 Rwanda has no oil, gas, or minerals to export.
 Much of its topography is mountains, thereby minimizing its arable land.
 However, this country is the blueprint for the rest of Africa.
 That isn’t to say that Africa’s despots will soon abdicate and give up their profiteering, but Rwanda is the model that populations should expect.

 That Rwanda has moved past the genocide that occurred in 1994 is simply remarkable.
 Brewing for decades, the Hutus and Tutsis which are Rwanda’s main tribes, their conflict finally exploded into an all-out mass killing.
 As the world looked on and did nothing in just three months 1 million Rwandans were slaughtered.